Best VPN for Families in 2026: 7 Top Picks Tested and Ranked

 - Smaller server network than competitors (1,000+ vs. PIA's 35,000+)

-- Free tier is too limited for real daily family use
+- Free tier is too limited for daily family use

-- Nord Security's growing monopoly over the VPN market is worth flagging — when one company owns NordVPN, Surfshark, and Atlas, that's a lot of eggs in one basket
+- Nord Security's growing dominance over the VPN market is worth noting — when one company owns NordVPN, Surfshark, and Atlas, that's concerning

 - Fewer advanced configuration options than PIA or IPVanish